jackryan135/beauty-vault/PRODUCTION_CHECKLIST.md

 - ✅ Added `.npmrc` file for consistent package installation
 - ✅ Verified all dependencies are properly listed in package.json

+#### GitHub Actions TypeScript Issues (FIXED ✅)
+**Issue**: "This is not the tsc command you are looking for" **Solution**:
+- ✅ Updated `package.json` script to use `npx tsc --noEmit`
+- ✅ Updated GitHub Actions workflow to use `npm run type-check`
+- ✅ Fixed build verification script to use npm scripts
+- ✅ Ensured TypeScript is properly installed as devDependency

 #### Database Connection Failed
 - Check `POSTGRES_URL` format
 - Verify database is accessible from Vercel